Returning to one of my passions:

 Decisions I decided to make:

 At this point, there were too many!
 Time seemed “of the essence”.
 The idea seemed to be to get ready for a rough ride.
 To either get well, or otherwise.

 One item headed the list: how to handle many possible nights in hospital during treatment.
 (If I choose the more intense one on offer)!?

 You see up until age about 9 years, I spent an extraordinary amount of time in hospital.
 For reasons still unknown.

 Back then this amounted to an unsettling sense of abandonment.
 That it was from very loving parents was very confusing (and can cause dissociation).
 The experience also involved sharing a room of four beds with older men.
 One was there for a quick surgery.
 One for a few days to establish a diagnosis, and one to die.
 Even as a wee kid it was obvious which was which!

-The sense of this establishing a victim mentality was something I’d not bought into a long time ago.
+The sense of this establishing a victim mentality was something I’d not bought into, a long time ago.
 The experience(s) have made me who I am, and for this I am grateful.
 And no one has had a perfect childhood anyway!
-Mine was pretty damn good though, compared to many.
+Mine was pretty damn good too, compared to many.

 So I decided some counseling would be a good idea.
 So I txt’d my new nurse and asked for some local recommendations.
 Her reply, “I don’t know of anyone in Wanaka, but we can do that.
 I’ll organise a referral – I think there is someone at Dunstan Hospital” (an hour’s drive away for me).
 And in due course I soon found myself getting the help I needed.

 Looking back this decision was the best one I made during this very rushed period.
 And it triggered a very deep sense of appreciation.
 Out of which flowed 💗 and the very seeds of an idea: